janetlndavis/github-workflow-activity/activity.md

 ## First synchronization

 - Contributor-1's clone is out of synch.
-Help contributor-1 pull changes from the remote master into their local master branch.
+Help contributor-1 pull changes from GitHub into their local master branch.

 Celebrate.
 But keep it small.
 Don't worry, there will be bigger celebrations later.